evali767/evali767/README.md

 ## <img src =https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExajRvdmo4d3d1cmhwbG04ZTU1ZHo1MGo4dWJlZm1mOTljMG5sd2hmMiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/m0dmKBkncVETJv2h0S/giphy.gif height="30em" /> 𝙷𝚎𝚕𝚕𝚘 𝚆𝚘𝚛𝚕𝚍, 𝙸'𝚖 𝙴𝚟𝚊!

+Computer Science is a universe of endless possibilities.
+It is where creativity meets problem-solving, and every field offers something new to learn.
+I thrive on exploring both existing and emerging technologies and am constantly pushing myself to grow as a developer and thinker.

 ## 📚 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 🎓 Computer Science and Applied Mathematics at Stony Brook University (Class of 2027)
 📍 Based in Brooklyn, New York

-✨ Computer Science is a universe of endless possibilities.
-It is where creativity meets problem-solving, and every field offers something new to learn.
-I thrive on exploring both existing and emerging technologies and am constantly pushing myself to grow as a developer and thinker.
-🔎 I’m actively seeking internships and opportunities where I can contribute my skills while learning from others.
-Whether it’s building efficient systems, crafting intuitive user experiences, or solving real-world problems with code, I want to use technology to make lives easier and the world a little better.
+🔎 I’m actively seeking internships and opportunities where I can apply my skills while growing alongside talented teams and individuals.
+Whether it’s building efficient systems, crafting intuitive user experiences, or solving real-world problems with code, I'm passionate about leveraging technology to create meaningful impact—making everyday lives easier and pusing the world forward.